sebwylleman/CV/README.md

 Playing **Tennis**: Attempting to keep the ball inside the court, often resulting in more laughs than points scored.
 Embracing the joy of the game without taking myself too seriously.

-Exploring **my local tech meetups**: Dabbling in the world of Linux, Go and Systems Engineering.
-Sometimes getting lost in the terminal and accidentally breaking things.
-I like to attend local user groups to mingle with fellow enthusiasts and marvel at their expertise, all while secretly hoping no one notices my occasional tech mishaps.
+Exploring local **tech meetups**, immersed in automation and systems engineering.
+Passionate about streamlining workflows, crafting scripts in Bash, Python, and Go.
+Let's just say I've triggered a few unintentional server reboots while honing my skills.
+I enjoy attending local user groups to learn from fellow enthusiasts (and maybe pick up a few troubleshooting tips along the way).